Lance Henriksen: Career

-Henriksen maintains a prominent role in live action television.
-He has starred in a 2003 series of Australian television commercials for Visa, titled Unexplained (about the raining of fish from the sky over Norfolk) and Big Cats (about the Beast of Bodmin Moor).
+He starred in a 2003 series of Australian television commercials for Visa, titled Unexplained (about the raining of fish from the sky over Norfolk) and Big Cats (about the Beast of Bodmin Moor).
 In these commercials, Henriksen speaks as a Frank Black-type character about these phenomena as Mark Snow-inspired mysterious music plays in the background, as a link to Henriksen's TV series Millennium.
 Unexplained went on to a gold world medal at the 2004 New York Festivals.

-In addition to his television and voice acting work, Henriksen continues to be active in film.
-He made a cameo appearance in the 2009 horror comedy Jennifer's Body, and starred in the After Dark Horrorfest film, Scream of the Banshee, released in 2011.
+He made a cameo appearance in the 2009 horror comedy Jennifer's Body, and starred in the After Dark Horrorfest film Scream of the Banshee, released in 2011.
 He played Henry Gale in Leigh Scott's The Witches of Oz.

-In January 2015, he was signed for the lead in the indie thriller Monday at 11:01 A.M.
-In 2016, he starred in the feature film Deserted, a psychological thriller.
+In January 2015, he was signed for the lead in the indie thriller Monday at 11:01 am In 2016, he starred in the feature film Deserted, a psychological thriller.
 Henriksen played the role of Hopper.

 In 2018, Henriksen performed motion capture and vocal performance for the character of Carl Manfred in the video game Detroit: Become Human.
 The game's plot involves androids gaining sentience and free will, topics explored briefly with Henriksen's Bishop character in Aliens.

 In October 2018, Henriksen was signed for one of the two leads in Falling, the directorial debut of actor Viggo Mortensen, who also wrote, produced and co-starred.
 Reviewing the film's 2020 premiere, The Hollywood Reporter's John DeFore noted not only the quality of Henriksen's performance, but the opportunity Mortensen's script presented: "[F]ew moviegoers who've enjoyed him over the years will be surprised, but many will resent that we, and he, have waited so long for a role like this."

 He received a Canadian Screen Award nomination for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in Falling.

 In 2022, Henriksen was cast in the upcoming American horror film, Awaken the Reaper.
-The film is currently shooting in New York and slated for a 2023 Release date.
+The film is currently shooting in New York and slated for a 2024 release date.
 It is directed by Justin Paul and Dave Campfield and produced by Fourth Horizon Cinema, Impact Media Studios and Design Weapons.

 Personal life

-Henriksen has been married three times.
-His current wife is Louise Lunde.
+Henriksen has been married twice.
 He was married to Mary Jane Evans from 1985 to 1989 and to Jane Pollack from 1995 to 2006.

-Henriksen has four children, including two sons with Lunde, Thiise and Lawrence Henriksen.
-Lawrence died in 1995.
-He has two grandsons Thiise Brok Henriksen and Trey Robert Bulleri.
-Though uncredited, his daughter Alcamy appears in an episode of the TV series Millennium.
-After Millennium ended its run, Henriksen moved to Hawaii with his then-wife Jane Pollack and their child Sage.
+Henriksen has one child from each marriage.